The Ultimate Testosterone Replacement Therapy (TRT) Guide

 - Increase the likelihood of liver toxicity.
 This risk is highest with oral dosing, moderate with injections, and lowest/almost nonexistent with topical dosing.

-Abuse of Exogenous Testosterone in the Fitness CommunityBefore we delve in to this section, it's worth pointing out that TRT has not been approved for treating men with naturally declining or low testosterone levels due to aging alone.
+Abuse of Exogenous Testosterone in the Fitness CommunityBefore we delve in to this section, it is worth noting TRT has not been approved for treating men with naturally declining or low testosterone levels due to aging alone.
 For TRT to be legally prescribed there must be additional complications contributing to low testosterone levels, like those mentioned in the introduction of this article.

-However, this hasn't stopped medical professionals from prescribing and patients obtaining testosterone replacement therapy.
-Since 1993, the prescription sale of testosterone products has increased more than 500% and doesn't appear to be slowing down.
+However, this has not stopped medical professionals from prescribing and patients obtaining testosterone replacement therapy.
+Since 1993, the prescription sale of testosterone products has increased more than 500% and does not appear to be slowing down.
 Between 1988 and 2002 the industry increased in value by over 2100% and is now estimated to be worth $2 billion.

 Furthermore, many athletes may stack testosterone products with other Anabolic-Androgenic Steroids (AASs), Prohormones (PHs), and Selective Androgen Receptor Modulators (SARMs) to expedite recovery, muscle growth, fat loss, and strength gain.